chaNcharge/fredboat.com/public/markdown/heroku.md

 The easiest way of keeping the bot awake is by using [Kaffeine](http://kaffeine.herokuapp.com/)

 ## Cache database
-While you're in the main app directory, create a new subdirectory for the cache database.
-Change your working directory to the cache directory and type the following commands into git bash:
+Change your working directory to `cacheapp` and type the following commands into git bash:
 ```
 git init
 heroku apps:create fredsboatcacheapp --region eu
 heroku addons:create heroku-postgresql:hobby-dev
 echo 'create extension hstore' | heroku pg:psql
 ```
-Again, replace fredsboatmainapp with a name you like, lowercase only.
+Again, replace fredsboatcacheapp with a name you like, lowercase only.
 Change the region to `us` if that's closer to your servers.

 Don't forget to add the cache database to your quarterdeck.yaml.